evanpaliotta/Financial_Dashboard/README.md

 ![AI/ML Tab](Videos/AI_ML.gif)

 Notes for the AI ML TAB
+- SPY, DJIA, NSAQ are fixed graphs with rolling 30 day pct changes.
+These graphs will not change given the ticker symbol, only the bottom 2 graphs change.
 - Every time you enter a new ticker please allow a few seconds for the machine learning model to run and update the corresponding Forecast Plot

 ### FAQ